-Scientific Name(s): Rheum officinale Baillon, Rheum palmatum L., and Rheum rhabarbarum L. Family: Polygonaceae (Buckwheat family).
+Scientific Name(s): Rheum officinale Baillon, Rheum palmatum L., Rheum rhabarbarum L., Rheum rhaponticum

 Rhubarb is extensively used in traditional Chinese medicine.
-Rhubarb has been studied for the management of GI and renal function disorders, and for the treatment of hyperlipidemia and cancer.
+Rhubarb has been studied for the management of GI and renal function disorders, and for the treatment of hyperlipidemia, cancer, and acute ischemic stroke.
 However, sound clinical evidence for its use is lacking.

 Dried rhubarb extract 20 to 50 mg/kg daily has been used in clinical trials.

 Avoid dosages higher than those found in food because safety and efficacy are unproven.